Raccoon trapped after biting 2 women in Fort Lauderdale

 This woman suffered injuries to her feet and legs.

-Trappers used food to lure it out and a cage, but the animal stayed put.
+Trappers tried to lure it out with food and a trap, but the animal stayed put.

 Trappers moved in with a net, and after several attempts were able to trap the raccoon.

-7News cameras captured the moment a trapper scooped up the growling intruder.
+7News cameras captured the moment a trapper scooped up the growling and snarling intruder.

 FWC is taking the animal to get tested for rabies.